Last updated on June 16th, 2021 at 02:30 pm

 - If the asset must interact with non-human assets, exercise it early and often.
 Don’t think of this as testing, though it might look very much like testing.
 What you’re actually doing is searching for shortcomings in how the asset interacts with non-human assets, in design and implementation in an asset that already works.

 - Subject the asset to multiple reviews all along the development trajectory.
 Don’t wait for final release to review it.

-These practices expose technical debt items early — potentially, during initial design — thereby reducing delays in identifying what is and what is not technical debt.
+These practices expose technical debt items early—potentially, during initial design—thereby reducing delays in identifying what is and what isn’t technical debt.
 They help to advance the date at which we uncover missing capabilities or capabilities designed or implemented in awkward ways.
 No surprise, I’m sure, but these practices are consistent with Agile approaches to technological development.

 Indirect effects can add to delayed recognition of technical debt

 Most of the argument above assumed that the incremental technical debt associated with the project was incurred within the asset undergoing development or maintenance.
 But technical debt can occur in other assets as well.
 When the development team is unaware of such “remote” or “indirect” incremental technical debt, recognition of that new incremental technical debt can be significantly delayed.
-The project’s N will appear to be smaller that it actually is, until that remote incremental technical debt is recognized.
+The project’s N (the ratio of incremental technical debt to project budget) will appear to be smaller that it actually is, until that remote incremental technical debt is recognized.

 This form of delay is likely to occur when the debt incurred is asset-exogenous.
 Recall the example of line extension of mobile phones.
 In that example, the enterprise incurs technical debt in one set of products as a result of the introduction of a different product.
 In some cases, the newly incurred technical debt is immediately evident.
 When it is not, delays can be substantial.